cam.testing#

 Test the cutout functionality in the scene.

-This function adds a test curve based on the provided position, performs a camera operation, and sets the strategy to ‘CUTOUT’.
-It then calls the testCalc function to perform further calculations on the camera operation.
+This function adds a test curve based on the provided position, performs a CAM operation, and sets the strategy to ‘CUTOUT’.
+It then calls the testCalc function to perform further calculations on the CAM operation.

 Parameters: